 1. The Rega Planar 3 Turntable

-The winner on the list of best turntables under $1000 is the amazing Rega Planar 3 turntable.
+The winner on the list of best turntables under 1000 dollars is the amazing Rega Planar 3 turntable.
 What a plinth, a gorgeous gloss acrylic, laminated surface on which sit the platter, the tone arm, and the power switch.